Reproductive rights: Men's rights

-Men's reproductive rights have been claimed by various organizations, both for issues of reproductive health, and other rights related to sexual reproduction.
-Three international issues in men's reproductive health are sexually transmitted diseases, cancer, and exposure to toxins.
+Men's reproductive rights have been advocated by various organizations, both for issues of reproductive health, and other rights related to sexual reproduction.
+Issues in men's reproductive health include sexually transmitted infections, male infertility, cancer, and exposure to toxins.

 Recently men's reproductive right with regards to paternity have become subject of debate in the U.S. The term "male abortion" was coined by Melanie McCulley, a South Carolina attorney, in a 1998 article.
 The theory begins with the premise that when a woman becomes pregnant she has the option of abortion, adoption, or parenthood.
 A man, however, has none of those options, but will still be affected by the woman's decision.
 It argues, in the context of legally recognized gender equality, that in the earliest stages of pregnancy the putative (alleged) father should have the right to relinquish all future parental rights and financial responsibility, leaving the informed mother with the same three options.
 This concept has been supported by a former president of the feminist organization National Organization for Women, attorney Karen DeCrow.
 The feminist argument for male reproductive choice contends that the uneven ability to choose experienced by men and women in regards to parenthood is evidence of a state-enforced coercion favoring traditional sex roles.

 In 2006, the National Center for Men brought a case in the US, Dubay v.
 Wells (dubbed by some "Roe v.
 Wade for men"), that argued that in the event of an unplanned pregnancy, when an unmarried woman informs a man that she is pregnant by him, he should have an opportunity to give up all paternity rights and responsibilities.
 Supporters argue that this would allow the woman time to make an informed decision and give men the same reproductive rights as women.
 In its dismissal of the case, the U.S. Court of Appeals (Sixth Circuit) stated that "the Fourteenth Amendment does not deny to [the] State the power to treat different classes of persons in different ways."

 The opportunity to give men the right for a paper abortion is heavily discussed.
 Sperm theft is another related issue.